vanHeemstraSystems/threejs-collada-gltf/300/README.md

 - We'll convert the Collada (```*.dae```) file by means of glTF.

-- We then load the glTF file into ThreeJS.
+- We then load the glTF file into ThreeJS or BabylonJS alternatively.

 ## 100 - Build and Export Lego Model from MecaBricks as Collade (*.dae) file